A range of services are available to health practitioners registered to practise in Australia.

-You can renew your registration online.
-On behalf of the National Boards, AHPRA will send renewal reminders to all health practitioners.
+AHPRA will send email renewal reminders to all health practitioners on behalf of the National Boards.
 Look out for these reminders as confirmation that online renewal is open.
-Note: practitioners with limited or provisional registration cannot renew online because there are extra information requirements.
+Practitioners with limited or provisional registration cannot renew online because extra information is required.

-For a registration renewal FAQ visit the website of your National Board after receiving your reminder to renew.
+For a registration renewal FAQ visit the website of your National Board.

-The National Law provides for the issuing of Certificates of Registration following certain events in a health practitioner’s registration lifecycle.
-AHPRA will issue a hard copy Certificate of Registration following approval of applications for initial registration.
+The National Law provides for the issuing of Certificates of Registration following certain events during the period in which a health practitioner is registered.
+A hard copy Certificate of Registration is issued by AHPRA following approval of applications for initial registration or annually at renewal.

-Practitioners can opt out of receiving hard copy certificates and AHPRA provides all practitioner’s with the ability to generate a point in time electronic copy of the Certificate of Registration.
-This free service is available via the Health Practitioner Online Services along with the ability to update contact details and apply for renewal of registration.
+Practitioners can download a PDF copy of the Certificate of Registration.
+This free service is available using AHPRA’s online services along with the ability to update contact details and apply for renewal of registration.

-Practitioners may also elect to request and pay for a replacement of a hard copy of a Certificate of Registration.
-Each National Board has set a fee for this service, available in the Schedule of Fees for each board.
-Hard copy certificates will be delivered approximately four weeks (20 business days) after the date from which the application for initial registration has been approved or the re-issued certificate has been requested and paid for.
+Practitioners can also request a hard copy Certificate of Registration.
+Each National Board has set a fee for this service, available in the Schedule of Fees for each Board.
+Hard copy certificates are delivered about four weeks (20 business days) after the date from which the application for initial registration has been approved or the re-issued certificate has been requested and paid for.

 When practitioners are seeking registration or employment that requires registration outside of Australia, the regulatory authority in that jurisdiction may require a Certificate of Registration Status (CoRS).
-This document is also referred to as a Certificate of Good Standing or Certificate of Current Professional Status by some regulators.
+This document is also referred to by some regulators as a Certificate of Good Standing or Certificate of Current Professional Status.

-AHPRA offers a service to practitioners to provide a CoRS to regulatory authorities in other countries and some other approved organisations, such as the Australian Nursing and Midwifery Accreditation Council (ANMAC).
-The certificate is never provided to the requesting practitioner nor to an employer and can only be sent to an AHPRA approved regulatory body or organisation.
+AHPRA can provide a CoRS direct to regulatory authorities in other countries and some other approved organisations, such as the Australian Nursing and Midwifery Accreditation Council (ANMAC).
+The certificate is never provided to the requesting practitioner or an employer and can only be sent to an AHPRA approved regulatory body or organisation.

 The certificate provided by AHPRA will:

-See links below to request a Certificate of Registration Status to be issued to an AHPRA approved regulatory body or organisation:
+See the links below to request a Certificate of Registration Status to be issued to an AHPRA-approved regulatory body or organisation: